errormine/aneacsu.com/src/routes/blog/_posts/2022-07-02-learning-photography.md

 ---
 layout: blog-post
 title: Learning How to Shoot
+description: "My experience as a beginner with a camera."
 ---

 Photography is a wonderful medium for capturing the beauty and essence of the world around us.
 I recently started learning the fundamentals of this art form and practicing my skills on a Nikon D5600.